 First degree: B.Tech Biotechnology

-Current job: Studying for a PhD with Warwick Medical School.
+First job: Studying for a PhD with Warwick Medical School

 I was interested in a course that provided me with both scientific and managerial skills.
 This MSc is the perfect blend of both.
 Also, the UK and world ranking of Warwick University was good so I decided to choose this university.
 I was awarded a Warwick-India Scholarship and this was another reason to choose this university.